 Some niches are saturated with content and authority websites.
 The marketing niche is notoriously difficult for SEO and SEM, for obvious reasons.
 The fishing, health & fitness, and dentistry niches, for example, are much easier.
 The people and companies building businesses in these niches are usually not marketing experts.

-Google Adwords (PPC) Pros and Cons
+PPC Pros and Cons

 |Highly targeted ads get a high click-through rate (CTR)||Requires skilled management and copywriting skills to be effective.|

 |Costs can be low if managed correctly|

-SEM Pros and Cons
+SEO Pros and Cons

 |SEO is great for branding and increasing your website's authority online.||Resource intenstive|

 |The ROI on SEO is higher in the long term than PPC if performed correctly.||Results take a long time to manifest.|

 |Exact results are not always measurable and there's a long lag between testing and analysis|

-Alternative to Adwords PPC
+Alternative to Google Ads PPC

-Alternative to SEO
+Alternatives to SEO